dave-br/mame/docs/source/debugger/general.rst

 Examples:

 ``symlist``
-    Displays the global symbol table, and the primary CPU's symbol table.
+    Displays the global symbol table, the primary CPU's symbol table, and, if enabled, source-level symbols.
 ``symlist 2``
     Displays the symbols for the third CPU in the system (zero-based index).